Frans Hals Museum: Installed art from other Haarlem locations

 Several stately rooms saved from torn-down Haarlem houses have been partially reconstructed and a collection of Haarlem silver saved from various local churches can be seen in the former regent rooms of the almshouse, which now seem much grander than they were originally.
 The windows have been decorated with art by anonymous Haarlem glass artists, most of which has been acquired through municipal demolitions work.
 Spread along the corridors are beautiful Dutch tiles from local salvage operations that have been installed along the walls, accompanied by 17th century furniture including clocks, chairs, and chests.

 The museum as an institution is only responsible for its collection, which is mostly oil paintings.
 Other applied art that has been installed is the responsibility of the municipal culture department, and the museum rents the premises from them.
 This is the reason that visitors are offered much more information about the paintings than about other aspects of the building, including the objects in the courtyard.

-List of painters

 Between 1605 and 1635 over 100,000 paintings were produced in Haarlem.
 Not all of these have survived, and most have left town, but this does say something about the artistic climate in the city.
 At that time art ownership in the city was 25%, a record high.
 More art has survived up to today from that period in Haarlem than from any other Dutch city, thanks mostly to the Schilder-boeck published by Karel van Mander there in 1604.
 The former curator Pieter Biesboer has created inventories of Haarlem art and worked on several catalogues for the museum, mostly based on the works created before 1800.

 What follows is a list of the prominent painters through the centuries on display in the museum.